apache/flink/docs/content/docs/ops/state/savepoints.md

 /savepoints/savepoint-:shortjobid-:savepointid/...
 ```

-Since Flink 1.11.0, savepoints can generally be moved by moving (or copying) the entire savepoint directory to a different location, and Flink will be able to restore from the moved savepoint.
+Savepoints can generally be moved by moving (or copying) the entire savepoint directory to a different location, and Flink will be able to restore from the moved savepoint.

 {{< hint info >}}
 There are two exceptions: